enaeher/contrail/README.md

 ## Todo

 - Allow redirection of trace output (without having to rebind `*out*`)

-- Add `:count` option, to automatically stop tracing after a certain number of calls

 - (Maybe) add the ability to serialize (and later re-apply) the current trace state